mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/20_load_task_dataflux_mode.md

 **Example:**

 - Customer BE has two level in its hierarchy: the  root LU is the Customer Data, the Billing LU is a child of the Customer Data, and the Collection LU is the child of the Billing LU.
-You cannot select a the Collection LU without the Billing LU when creating a task on Customer BE.
+You cannot select a Collection LU without the Billing LU when creating a task on Customer BE.

 Click for additional [examples of BE's hierarchies](/articles/TDM/tdm_overview/03_business_entity_overview.md).